 SSPAs Have Much Shorter Procurement Lead Times

 It is very common for TWT amplifiers to require 6-9 months for delivery.
-Is presents a challenge for procurement and operational management.
-Third, SSPAs require lower bias voltages.
+This presents a challenge for procurement and operational management.
+SSPAs require lower bias voltages.
 This means that the power supplies that drive them are more reliable compared to TWTs.
-TWT power supplier are low reliability due to the need for high power capacitors which are prone to failure.
-For these three reasons, SSPAs are an attractive option for new systems.
+TWT power suppliers are low reliability due to the need for high power capacitors which are prone to failure.
+For these reasons, SSPAs are an attractive option for new systems.

-Here are some frequently asked questions about SSPAs.
+Here are some frequently asked questions about Down Converters.
 If you have a specific question please reach out to us here and we’d be more than happy to help.

 Along with your Galium Arsenide and Silicon Germanium products what products do you plan to develop in Gallium Nitride?